League table

 What are the graduate prospects?

-More than 1,500 trainees are enrolled on BCU’s 15 degree apprenticeships, which include architecture, nursing and diagnostic radiography.
-BCU has fallen nine places year-on-year to be ranked 101st in our analysis of the Graduate Outcomes survey, based on the numbers in highly skilled work or further study after 15 months.
+Despite these efforts, BCU ranks only 100th in our analysis of the Graduate Outcomes survey, based on the numbers in highly skilled work or further study after 15 months.

 What is Birmingham City University’s campus like?

 City Centre and City South are the main campuses and extra sites throughout Birmingham are equipped to provide students with hands-on learning experiences, including television and film studios and mock law courts.
-There are also rehearsal rooms and teaching spaces at the Royal Birmingham Conservatoire’s 500-seat concert hall.
+There are also rehearsal rooms, teaching spaces and a 500-seat concert hall at the Royal Birmingham Conservatoire.

-A £5 million healthcare simulation facility opened early in 2023 at the City South campus, and a £13 million project has begun to turn University House on the City Centre campus into a base for education and community courses.
-BCU’s world-renowned School of Jewellery, founded in 1890, is based in the city’s Jewellery Quarter.
+At the City Centre campus, the £70 million STEAMhouse innovation centre mixes it up to encourage collaboration between the arts, science, technology, engineering and maths sectors in a Victorian former factory.
+A £13 million project has turned the Benjamin Zephaniah Building (formerly University House) on the campus into a base for education and community courses.
+At City South, a £5 million healthcare simulation facility opened in 2023.
 The university has also branched out with an outpost in Wuhan, China, where the Birmingham Institute of Fashion and Creative Art opened in 2016, run jointly with Wuhan Textile University.

 Everything you need to know about Birmingham City University’s student life and wellbeing support